sjjam/TIL/SQL 1번째.md

 ![> 2 3 SELECT ename, sal , comm FROM VHEFE com IS NO NULL ; 1600 250 300 ](images/Fri, 20 Dec 2019 091155.png)

-- IS NOT NULL 연산자
+- IS NOT NULL 연산자.